TouchVision

 TouchVision was an American digital broadcast and internet Video on demand television network that was owned by Think Televisual.
 The service provided rolling news coverage that was distributed to television, mobile and tablet platforms.
-TouchVision's operations were based out of the headquarters of Weigel Broadcasting in Chicago, Illinois.
+TouchVision's operations were based in the headquarters of Weigel Broadcasting in Chicago, Illinois.

 History

 TouchVision was co-founded by former radio consultant and XM Satellite Radio executive Lee Abrams (chief content officer), Steven A. Saslow (original chief executive officer) and Brandon Davis (chief executive officer).

 The service launched in beta form on July 1, 2013, on CBS affiliate WDJT-TV in Milwaukee, Wisconsin (owned by Weigel Broadcasting) over its fourth digital subchannel, replacing a time-purchased real estate listings service that was programmed by local realtor Shorewest Realtors.
 The service officially launched on September 16, 2013.
 In early November of that year, WDJT sister station WMEU-CD in Chicago began carrying TouchVision on its second digital subchannel.

 TouchVision gained its first syndicated client outside of the Weigel properties in December 2014, when WISH-TV in Indianapolis, Indiana began carrying a half-hour broadcast of the service on weekday mornings (serving as both a lead-in for WISH's local morning newscast and, as a result of the then-pending loss of its CBS affiliation to WTTV, a replacement for the CBS Morning News); the TouchVision simulcast began airing on WISH when it became a CW affiliate on January 1, 2015.
 Weigel's Heroes & Icons network also carried the 6 a.m.
 Eastern hour of programming during its "beta test" period while the schedule was tweaked for its national launch.

-WDJT dropped TouchVision from its 58.4 subchannel on January 12, 2015, in advance of the soft launch of the classic television network Decades (a joint venture between Weigel and CBS Television Stations) that occurred three days later, though it remained available in the Milwaukee market via sister independent station WMLW-TV, which carried an hour-long simulcast of the service on weekday mornings.
+WDJT dropped TouchVision from its 58.4 subchannel on January 12, 2015, in advance of the soft launch of the classic television network Decades (now Catchy Comedy) (a joint venture between Weigel and CBS Television Stations) that occurred three days later, though it remained available in the Milwaukee market via sister independent station WMLW-TV, which carried an hour-long simulcast of the service on weekday mornings.

 TouchVision ended all on-air operations on January 14, 2016.
 Programming ceased at 11:59 PM CT on January 14, 2016.
 The network's YouTube channel was taken off-line voluntarily in mid-May 2016, with the rights to stories and segments reverting to the network's former contributors.